-I have always loves cheese on top of my keen to experiment and explore the food combinations.
+I have always loved cheese on top of my keen to experiment and explore the food combinations.
 Here I use ricotta cheese and tomato.

 My hot meal had satisfied my mouth with heavy bursting, melting, intensively flavoursome of vegetables, ricotta and tomato exploding as it enter my stomach in satisfying full stomach.

 1 Spanish onion, thinly sliced